-Edward was born in 1510 in Gawsworth, the second son born to Peter Lowndes of Odd Rode.
+Edward was born in 1510 in Gawsworth, the 2nd son of Peter Lowndes of Odd Rode.
 Naturally, of course, his elder brother was called Hugh.
-He married Margaret in 1531.
-According to records she may have been just seventeen.
+He married 17 year old Margaret in 1531.
 Hugh was born a year later with Edward following in 1534.
-A third son, Peter was born during this period but it’s not certain which year.
-So Edward had named one son after his father, one after himself and one after his brother.
+A 3rd son, Peter was born during this period but it’s not certain which year.
+So Edward had named one son after his father, one after himself, and one after his brother.
 Choosing your children’s names in those days was pretty straightforward!

 Peter Lowndes c1488-c1568